 The Recipe is next!

-But remember, you can scroll past the recipe to learn a bunch more about my Oh My Pork Chops.
+But remember, you can scroll past the recipe to learn a bunch more about my Creamy Pork Chops with Mushroom Brandy Cream Sauce.
 Plus wine parings!!
 The recipe is listed again at the end – so you don’t have to come all the way back up here!!
 Unless you want to 🙂

 Seared pork chops simmering in a creamy mushroom sauce, garnished with chopped parsley and ready to serve in a white pan